University of Alaska Anchorage

 Anchorage, AK 99508

-Located in Anchorage, Alaska, University of Alaska Anchorage is a public institution that offers both undergrad and graduate degree programs.
+University of Alaska Anchorage is one of the four public 4-year colleges in Alaska.
+Its campus is medium in size and located in Anchorage.
+The institution offers both undergrad and graduate degree programs.

 |Religious Affiliation -|